BSDSA-ISU/.github/profile/README.md

 # Welcome to BSDSA

+❗ Note: Work activities will only be uploaded after the deadline to ensure that the original creator gets proper credit and to prevent copying.

 ## who are we?

 - We are the students of BSDSA ISU currently located in San Fabian, Echague Isabela.